Types of Obsessions

 About Obsessive-Compulsive Disorder

-One of the most prevalent obsessions is a fear of contamination, which accounts for approximately a quarter of all obsessive themes.
-In general the contamination worry is based on a fear of some sort of disease or illness (usually death, but sometimes lesser concerns such as a fear of blindness are a factor).
+One of the most prevalent obsessions is a fear of contamination, which accounts for approximately a quarter of all obsessive themes in the US and is the most common OCD concern worldwide.
+Typically the contamination worry is based on a fear of some sort of disease or illness (usually death, but sometimes other concerns such as a fear of blindness or religious concerns are a factor).
 For example, one might fear developing cancer or disease and so worry about toxic materials to an extreme, such as x-rays, asbestos, or many other numerous carcinogens occurring either naturally or in everyday products.

 Clearly something such as asbestos is dangerous in real life (it is no longer used commonly as it is illegal, but a lot of older homes and building still have things made out of asbestos or other dangers such as lead paint), but a person with contamination OCD would take the fear to the extreme.
 When walking past a home with asbestos siding, the OCD sufferer might start to imagine that rain water had washed the asbestos particles onto the side walk, and now that it was dry that they might actually be stepping on asbestos particles which were then billowing into the air and attaching onto their clothes.
 Or even that the asbestos siding had deteriorated (even if it was clearly well encapsulated) so much that it was in the air and attaching to their clothes and indeed infecting everything in proximity.
 Whereas a regular person would realize that while harmful, the asbestos would really only be dangerous if they were to break it apart and start sniffing in the dust, and that while there are a lot of dangers everyday life, that if everything was so dangerous we would all be sick and dead already (in this case via cancer).